 I am an investor, a perpetual student of economics and a relentless warrior for liberty.
 I am also a great lover of fine wines, tend to dance excessively (particularly while cooking), possess an excessive adoration of dogs, and an endless desire to find the humor in life, so you’re bound to find posts concerning those as well.
-I am the Chief Macro Strategist at Tematica Research and a founding partner at Meritas Advisors.
-I have also co-authored a book with Tematica colleague Chris Versace titled Cocktail Investing (image at right), which was released April 2016 and is available from the usual sources such as Amazon.com, Barnes & Noble, Apple’s iBooks, and directly from the publisher, Wiley.
+I am the Chief Macro Strategist at Tematica Research and have also co-authored a book with Tematica colleague Chris Versace titled Cocktail Investing (image at right), which was released April 2016 and is available from the usual sources such as Amazon.com, Barnes & Noble, Apple’s iBooks, and directly from our publisher, Wiley.

 My career and my insatiable desire to learn have led me to a life of steady international travel.
 From this, I have developed two home bases, one in sunny San Diego, California and the other in the indescribably beautiful town of Genova, Italy which lies south of Milan, between Portofino and Monte Carlo on the Mediterranean Sea.